Twas the night before Congress, and all through the House

 More rapid than eagles her coursers they came,

 And she whistled, and drove them, and called them by name:

-"Now Bachmann! now Barton! now Duncan and Cassidy!
+"Now Amash! now Jordan! now Duncan and Mooney!

 On, Rand Paul! on Ted Cruz!
 Tim Scott and Mike Lee!

 To the Capitol dome and its newly-bought members